Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Related work

-Map generation represents a crucial application of image-to-image translation, aiming to transform remote sensing imagery into interpretable and visually harmonious maps.
-However, the pronounced domain gap between remote sensing imagery and map representations introduces notable challenges, demanding careful refinement to enhance the quality of the generated outputs.
-Although traditional GAN-based methods for image generation, such as Pix2Pix \cite{Isola2017ImageImageTranslationConditional}, Pix2PixHD \cite{Wang2018HighResolutionImageSynthesis}, and CycleGAN \cite{Zhu2018UnpairedImageImageTranslation}, have been applied to image-to-image translation tasks, they are not specifically designed to address the inherent complexities of converting remote sensing data into maps.
 Consequently, these approaches frequently fail to adequately extract and represent the intricate features of objects in remote sensing imagery, resulting in maps of subpar quality compared to those produced by methods specifically tailored for this domain.

-Researchers have developed specialized techniques to generate maps from remote sensing imagery.
-For instance, GeoGAN \cite{Ganguli2019GeoGANConditionalGAN} employs a Conditional Generative Adversarial Network (cGAN) \cite{Wang2018HighResolutionImageSynthesis} to translate remote sensing imagery into map representations, while SMAPGAN \cite{Chen2021SMAPGANGenerativeAdversarial}, a semi-supervised generative model, leverages incompletely paired remote sensing and internet map sample data to produce maps, although it does not fully overcome the issue of map quality.
-Additionally, Fu et al.'s CreativeGAN \cite{Fu2021TranslationAerialImage} incorporates semantic information to improve the accuracy of generated maps.
-These GAN-based methodologies refine the outputs through adversarial training dynamics between generators and discriminators, where discriminators assess image authenticity and penalize deviations from the target appearance.
-However, these methods predominantly focus on single-level map generation and fail to accommodate the intricate requirements of multi-scale map generation.

-To tackle the specific challenges associated with multi-scale map generation, Chen et al. \cite{Chen2022GeneratingMultiscaleMaps} proposed a straightforward training approach for producing hierarchical maps.
-At the highest level (\(k\)-th level, where \(k\) denotes the maximum scale), this strategy generates maps directly from remote sensing imagery, whereas at lower levels, the mappings between the \(k\)-th and \((k-1)\)-th levels are learned through independently trained models.
-However, this approach exhibits notable limitations: the training process is complex, as each level requires a distinct model, and the accuracy of the highest-level map constrains the quality of lower-level maps.
-This results in insufficient utilization of the features within remote sensing imagery.
-In contrast, Liu et al. \cite{Liu2021CscGANConditionalScaleConsistent} developed a multi-level map generation network capable of producing multi-level maps using a single model.
-This approach introduces a map-level classifier, inspired by StarGAN \cite{Choi2018StarGANUnifiedGenerative}, as an extension to the discriminator.

-Additionally, it utilizes preprocessed road morphology data as input.
-Nevertheless, this method struggles to generate consistent multi-level maps solely from remote sensing imagery, as its multi-level maps pertain to disparate regions rather than representing varying scales of the same area.
-This limitation narrows its applicability for multi-level map generation within a cohesive geographic region.
-Fu et al. \cite{Fu2023LevelAwareConsistentMultilevel} addressed this gap by employing a level classifier to distinguish and generate map tiles across different levels.
-Their network introduces a map element extractor to capture significant geographic features from satellite imagery and incorporates a multi-level fusion generator to produce seamless multi-level maps from initial lower-level map inputs.
-However, their architecture relies on independently generated map tiles, which, when assembled, often exhibit visual discontinuities that detract from the overall readability and aesthetic coherence of the resulting map.